How it works:

 - Offline operators: ask – is the operator licensed?
 Is there a website, office and working phone number?
 Are there real online reviews?
 What does the price cover – is it too cheap?

-- Online platforms: GetYourGuide (leading day tour platform globally) also has many popular tours (e.g. Vatican Museum & Sistine Chapel, Murano & Burano Islands, Colosseum and ancient Rome walking tour, etc).
+- Online platforms: GetYourGuide (leading day tour platform globally) also has some popular tours (e.g. Vatican Museum & Sistine Chapel, Murano & Burano Islands, Colosseum and ancient Rome walking tour, etc).

 - Paying: avoid paying in full upfront (unless reputable operator) or off the (online) platform.